Why use it? Examples Downloads Manual Plug-ins Other tools Support Forum Testimonials Your sites

 $Db->Execute('UPDATE table1 SET name=@2@ WHERE (id=%1%)', $id, $name);

-In this example, the SQL statement sent to the database will be: UPDATE table1 SET name='boby' WHERE (id=29)
+In this example, the final SQL statement sent to the database will be: UPDATE table1 SET name='boby' WHERE (id=29)

 TbsSQL supports the following jokers in your SQL statements: